Taking time for yourself does not mean you’re exercising societal avoidance.

 Plants are the best listeners that don’t talk back.
-All they need is love, water and sunlight.
+All they need is love, water, and sunlight.
 Sound familiar?

-Adapting a practice from Gabriel Union’s character on Being Mary Jane, I write positive and motivational quotes on colorful post-its and stick them on my mirror.
+Adapting a practice from Gabriel Union’s character in Being Mary Jane, I write positive and motivational quotes on colorful post-its and stick them on my mirror.
 Whenever I need a pick-me-up, I find one that resonates with the type of day I am having and repeat it.
 This allows me to be more optimistic throughout the day.
 Check out these Mary Jane quotes to start.

 Connect with a higher power and keep a journal.
 Write about what you are grateful for, so you can continue to see what makes you happy.
-Write what makes you tick so you can figure out what sparks any anger, sadness or loneliness you may have.
+Write what makes you tick so you can figure out what sparks any anger, sadness, or loneliness you may have.

 Although my gut shows me no mercy, baking sugary treats makes me smile from ear to ear.
-Sugar cookies, pound cake and brownies are my favorites!
+Sugar cookies, pound cake, and brownies are my favorites!
 PS- Baking a whole personal pizza and eating it works too!

 Frequently Asked Questions About Self-Care and Mental Health

 How many Black adults are living with a mental health condition?

 The National Alliance on Mental Illness reported that 18.6% of Black adults have a mental health condition.
 This can be anything from bipolar and schizophrenia to anxiety, depression, and more.

 How do I know if I am possibly living with mental health issues?